r00t-3xp10it/hacking-material-books/bash/parsing_data_in_bash.md

       tr is an UNIX utility for translating, or deleting, or squeezing repeated characters.
       It will read from STDIN and write to STDOUT.
-In the next example we are using 'ifconfig' command and 'tr' to delete numbers, leters, expressions and empty spaces, tab spaces.
+In the next example we are using 'ifconfig' command and 'tr' to delete numbers, leters, expressions, empty spaces and tab spaces.

 ![pic](http://i64.tinypic.com/205qy50.png)